graphiks/Port-Windows-11-XiaoMi-9/guide/reinstall.md

 ```

 ## Create Windows bootloader files
+> [!NOTE]
+> Skip this step if you are only reinstalling/updating your drivers
 ```cmd
 bcdboot X:\Windows /s Y: /f UEFI
 ```

-## Choosing the Right UEFI
-> Depending on your usage of Windows, you may want to have secureboot enabled or disabled.

-With secureboot enabled, you can not update drivers while in Windows and a PC is needed to update them.
-With secureboot disabled, you can update drivers directly from your phone.
-However, with secureboot disabled, you will have a "Test Mode" watermark on the bottom right of your homescreen, and some apps or games may not run (this is however very rare)

 ## Configuring bootloader files
 > [!IMPORTANT]
-> Skip this step entirely if you want to enable secureboot
+> Skip this step entirely if you want to enable secureboot, or if you are only reinstalling/updating your drivers

 Run these 5 commands seperately
 ```cmd